edwardsdean/KissDownloader-no-longer-working/README.md

 Note: This works best with your default player set to flash, and auto play turned off

-Thanks to [OneVoltTen](https://github.com/OneVoltTen) for help on getting some seird episodes fixed up
+Thanks to [OneVoltTen](https://github.com/OneVoltTen) for help on getting some weird episodes fixed up